The Benefits of a Multibank Working Capital Solution

-Companies used to offer working capital programs to their suppliers primarily in conjunction with a single bank.
-That was great for the bank, of course, because it allowed the bank to set the terms of the working capital program, to tie the company into a close, long-term relationship, and to gain maximum benefit from lending money to the company’s suppliers while only taking on the credit risk associated with the company itself.
+Companies used to offer working capital management programs to their suppliers primarily in conjunction with a single bank.
+That was great for the bank, because it allowed the bank to set the terms of the working capital program.
+Banks would tie company into a close, long-term relationship, and gain maximum benefit from lending money to the company’s suppliers while only taking on the credit risk associated with the company itself.
 The company in question would, of course, usually be a multinational, large or mid-market business with a good credit rating.

 Banks’ historic involvement with working capital means that even today – when there are numerous bank-agnostic solutions available on the market – many corporates first talk to their bank about their working capital requirements and might even end up being sold a solution without properly exploring other options.
 The risk with this approach is that the bank’s solution may not actually be the best overall solution for the corporate, taking into account factors such as credit availability, fees, funding costs and onboarding requirements, and also whether the organization has any specific needs, such as wanting to provide finance to suppliers in a country where the bank has no presence.

 When a corporate sets up a working capital program with a single bank, it is effectively giving a large amount of business to the bank, which will certainly put it in that bank’s good books, but could be harmful to its relationships with other banks and increase its exposure to counterparty risk.
 Since there is a lot of effort involved with setting up a working capital platform initially, it can be difficult for a company to move to another solution if the bank’s service standards slip, it increases interest rates for suppliers at a steep rate, or it allows the technology underpinning the platform to become antiquated.